relang/website/README.md

-# website
+# Re
-The official website of Re programming language
+The Re programming language